H123-lab/fq-cardiotoxicity-nlp-uae-2025/README.md

 This work helps bridge the regional data gap and supports policy recommendations for safer prescribing practices.

+## 🔍 Objective
+This study aims to assess the cardiovascular risks associated with fluoroquinolone use in the UAE using pharmacovigilance reports, unstructured clinical narratives, and real-world ECG and contamination data, combined with NLP and machine learning.

+---
+## 🧠 Methods
+- NLP Pipeline: Tokenization, NER (BioBERT), Sentiment Analysis, and Relationship Extraction using spaCy & transformers.
+- Risk Modeling: Random Forest, SVM, and Ensemble learning for ADR risk classification.
+- Survival Analysis: Kaplan–Meier with log-rank tests for time-to-event modeling.

 ---

 ## 📊 Results / Figures